apache/druid/docs/ingestion/hadoop.md

 ### Options

 - "--coordinate" - provide a version of Apache Hadoop to use.
 This property will override the default Hadoop coordinates.
-Once specified, Apache Druid (incubating) will look for those Hadoop dependencies from the location specified by `druid.extensions.hadoopDependenciesDir`.
+Once specified, Apache Druid will look for those Hadoop dependencies from the location specified by `druid.extensions.hadoopDependenciesDir`.
 - "--no-default-hadoop" - don't pull down the default hadoop version

 ### Spec file